kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

-# 🔁 Phase Loop Dynamics — Structural Rhythm Architecture
+# 🔁 Phase Loop Dynamics (PLD) — Interaction Rhythm Framework

 ## 📖 Origin of the Project
 This project did not emerge from any preexisting academic discipline or theory.